-Spatterdock spreads both by rhizome, and seed distribution.
+Nuphar spreads by rhizome and seed distribution.
 Growth typically occurs in 1-2 feet of water.
 This plant is native to the eastern United States.

 The spatterdock lily provides a wide range of pond benefits.
 It is an excellent source of cover and habitat for fish.
 Spatterdock also provides food for aquatic life and animals out of the pond.

 For early season control, apply Navigate granular herbicide.
-This is a systemic herbicide that will kill to the root system of Spatterdock.
+This is a systemic herbicide that will kill down to the root system.

 For mature weeds (flowering), spray the pads with CattPlex, glyphosate.
 This is absorbed down to the roots.
 CattPlex has no water use restrictions, and is safe for fish.